spark-git/foosball/pyball/README.md

 # Setup App

-## Setup Sqlite DB
+## Setup DB

-* Create the following directory structure on your machine. c:/temp/foosball/data
+* Create the following directory structure on your machine: c:/temp/foosball/data

 * From within pyball_site/ run the follwing command python manage.py syncdb

-The first time you run this command you will be prompted to create a super user.
+Note: The first time you run this command you will be prompted to create a super user.

+### Run the server

+* Run the following command from within pyball_site python manage.py runserver

 # Useful Examples